Hurricane Liza: Impact

 In all, Liza brought a total of $100 million in damage in Baja California Sur, which receives catastrophic flooding from hurricanes every 50 years or so.
-The hurricane was considered the worst natural disaster in the history of the peninsula, which at the time held 130,000 occupants.
-Furthermore, Liza was at that time considered the worst hurricane to affect the entire country in the 20th century.
+The hurricane was considered the worst natural disaster in the history of the peninsula, which at the time had a population of 130,000.
+It was also at the time considered the worst hurricane to affect the entire country in the 20th century.

 Baja California Sur

 Hurricane Liza caused extensive damage and loss of life in the Mexican state of Baja California Sur.
 Although the Hydrometeorological Prediction Center (HPC) suggests that Liza brought only light to moderate rains to the area, peaking at around 1 in, newspaper accounts claim that 11.8 in fell (more than a year's worth of rainfall) in some areas in a mere 3 hours.
 Moreover, 22 in was measured in El Triunfo and San Antonio, along the southern portion of the peninsula.
 In La Paz, Baja California Sur, a storm surge of 8 ft was reported.

 The El Cajoncito Creek along the extreme southeast portion of the state grew into a raging torrent.
 During night of October 1, waters burst a three-year-old and 30 ft dike.
-A 5 ft wall of water spilled over a small shanty town of 10,000, thousands of which lived in cardboard shacks.
+A 5 ft wall of water spilled over a small shanty town of 10,000 inhabitantes, thousands of whom lived in cardboard shacks.
 Some shacks were swept 6 mi away from their initial location.
-The ensuing mudslide is regarded as the worst in the History of Mexico.
+The ensuing mudslide is regarded as the worst in the history of Mexico.
 Most of the deaths from the hurricane were due to the dam failure; streets also received flooding from the dam burst.

 Initially, government officials denied that the dam was poorly built; many politicians and an engineer for the nation's water company blamed the dam's poor construction as the source of the extreme death toll.
 Prior to the arrival of the storm, many residents had repeatedly requested that a stone wall be built to protect their homes.
 After the storm, they said that the deaths could have been prevented.
 According to one account, two master planned communities were situated in the middle of the drainage and were thus deluged by the storm.
 The water department head took the blame for the construction, but also said that the disaster was a natural phenomenon.

 "Dozens" of people were also swept away into the Gulf of California when Hurricane Liza destroyed a 600 ft sea wall, which, ironically, had been built to prevent flooding from such storms.
 Nine children got swept under mud.
 The highway that connected Baja California with California was also destroyed in many places, more than originally anticipated.
 In fact, there were holes in the asphalt pavement.
 Bridges up to 600 ft long were twisted.